stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/04-creating-web-content/00-creating-web-content-intro.markdown

 appropriate choice both for sites with only a few pages and for sites with gigabytes of content.

-Nearly all Liferay users use @product@'s Web Content Management system.
-After all, every web site has content that needs to be managed. @product@'s WCM empowers you to manage all the content on your site quickly and easily within your browser.
+@product@'s WCM empowers you to manage all the content on your site quickly and easily within your browser.
 Beyond managing existing content, @product@'s WCM lets users easily create and manage everything from simple articles containing text and images to fully functional web sites.
 Web publishing works alongside @product@'s larger collection of applications, which means you can add shopping cart functionality, visitor polls, web forms, site collaboration tools, and more.
 Everything is done with our collection of easy-to-use tools with familiar rich-text editors and an intuitive interface.

 @product@'s WCM offers a host of features that makes managing the content of your